keithwhor/NCBIConnect/README.md

 345450514, Enterobacteria phage Bp7, complete genome
 ```

----
+**New to HTML?**

-New to HTML?
-You may have written some Perl but you can't throw together
+You may have written some Perl but you're unfamiliar with
-a webpage and have it work properly.
+throwing together a webpage.
+No problem!
 Included with this package is
 ```index.html```, a sample index page containing the latter example above.

 It will execute on page load so make sure you have your web console open to see